Attio vs. Clarify

 Clarify charges per workspace with unlimited seats, starting free and offering a Starter plan at $50 per month.

-ZoomInfo uses custom-quoted pricing based on seats, credits, and features, with a permanent free Lite tier and 7-day trial available.
-ZoomInfo costs more but replaces multiple point solutions for data, intent, conversation intelligence, and outbound execution.
+ZoomInfo is free to start with consumption credits based on usage.
+A 7-day trial of premium features is available at zoominfo.com/free-trial.
+ZoomInfo costs more than either CRM at scale, but replaces multiple point solutions for data, intent, conversation intelligence, and outbound execution.

 Attio and Clarify users can connect ZoomInfo through Zapier or direct API integrations to enrich their CRM data with verified contacts and intent signals.